-The Campus has also asked outside law enforcement agencies to notify NMSU Carlsbad leadership of incidents that may warrant warnings to the NMSUC community.
-However, this is not a guarantee these outside agencies will do so in every incident, nor in a timely manner.
-As a result, anyone believing an alert or warning is needed in a particular instance should contact NMSUC's Presidents office.
+The Campus has also asked outside law enforcement agencies to notify NMSU Carlsbad leadership of incidents that may warrant warnings to the NMSU Carlsbad community.
+However, this is not aguarantee these outside agencies will do so in every incident, nor in a timely manner.
+As a result, anyone believing an alert or warning is needed in a particular instance should contact Presidents office for NMSU Carlsbad.